donk3665/Capital-City/README.md

 Go to the releases panel on the right of the github page, and download the latest release.
 Run the file using the bat file.

 ## Playing the game
-Playing the Game is straight forward, there is a context of text explaning what is happening on the current state of the game and option buttons presenting choices of what the player can do.
+Playing the Game is self-explanatory; there is a context of text explaning what is happening on the current state of the game and option buttons presenting choices of what the player can do.
 * IMPORTANT NOTE: This is still an initial creation of a monopoly game, there are likely bugs that need to be fixed/improvments that can be made